Care and support

 My Care Newcastle is the directory of the organisations that are contracted by Newcastle City Council to provide your care and support.

-You can request an assessment from the Community Health & Social Care Direct team at Newcastle City Council (previously known as Adult Services), to find out if you are eligible for support.
+You can request an assessment from the Community Health & Social Care Direct team at Newcastle City Council.
+You may be eligible for support, but if not, you may also receive guidance on what other support is available.

 The assessment process includes;